Alleged Killer Of Utah Student Mackenzie Lueck Shows No Emotion During First Court Appearance

 — CNN Breaking News (@cnnbrk) July 10, 2019

-One of Luck’s best friends, Ashley Fine, told reporters that she doesn’t want to say Ajayi’s name because she doesn’t believe he deserves the recognition, according to ABC 4 News.
+One of Lueck’s best friends, Ashley Fine, told reporters that she doesn’t want to say Ajayi’s name because she doesn’t believe he deserves the recognition, according to ABC 4 News.

 “We just immediately lost our breath.
 I think that we were holding hands and just…I refuse to say this person’s name.
 This is probably the last time I’ll give him any sort of attention because I don’t think he deserves any attention.”